corsairmarks/more_standard_districts/mod/README.md

 Would you like more basic districts for your colonies?
 Perhaps you're tired of being limited by building slots?
 Then this mods is for you!
 Adds a Research District, Trade District, Leisure District, Administrative District, and Military District for construction on normal colonies.
 Also adds an Administrative District and Military District for construction on habitats.
 All gestalt empires can use Research Districts and Military Districts, but Leisure Districts are only available for Rogue Servitors.
 Hive Minds, Machines, and Spiritualists have their own versions of the Administrative District.

-Due to the addition of Research Districts, Research Labs have been adjusted to function similarly to the Alloy Foundries or Civilian Industries buildings.
+Due to the addition of Research Districts, this mod adds a new research support building similar to the Alloy Foundries or Civilian Industries buildings.

 Requested by [Mad Cow](https://steamcommunity.com/profiles/76561197969740903).